Share this

 5 Tips for a Successful Sales to Project Management Hand-Off

-by René de Jong on March 30, 2020
+by Martijn van der Hoeden on March 30, 2020

 The transition between your sales department and your project management team can be a frustrating and tedious process.
 It can seem like no matter how organized your handover is in theory, when it comes time to pay the piper, things aren’t as smooth as you planned.

 The two sides of the team, even in the most positive company cultures, are known to be at each other’s throats.
-If you were to poll sales professionals about their top inter-organization complaints, you’re sure to hear a mouthful about project managers.

 And vice versa.

-Often in many organizations — particularly mid-sized digital agencies — lots of valuable information on the sales side is lost during the handover to project management.
 And on the flip side, the project team often finds financials a hot mess, since sales usually won’t have a sufficient overview of all the transactions done within a project’s lifetime.
 This is particularly problematic because sales team members are usually unaware of problems with payment, budget, or even potential upsell alerts.

-The best course of action to when handing over your contract from sales to project management is to get organized, utilize the best tools at your disposal, and focus on clarity.
+The best course of action when handing over your contract from sales to project management is to get organized, utilize the best tools at your disposal, and focus on clarity.

 Tip #1: Promote clear and open communication/collaboration on both sides.